lino-framework/book/docs/specs/invoicing.rst

          The user who manages this plan.

-    .. attribute:: today

-         This date will be used for the invoices to generate.

     .. attribute:: journal

         The journal where to create invoices.
 When this field is empty, you can fill the plan with suggestions but cannot execute the plan.

+    .. attribute:: today

+         This invoice date to be used for the invoices to generate.

     .. attribute:: max_date

+        Don't invoice events after this date.
+If this is empty, Lino will use the day before the invoice date.

     .. attribute:: partner

     .. attribute:: update_plan